TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/team/index.md

 * some tasks for you to prepare the appointment,
 * the date of our appointment, which you are asked to confirm.

-## Walk-in Hours 2015/16
+## Walk-in Hours 2016-2017

-In the first quarter, we offer walk-in hours on Wednesday mornings.
+We offer walk-in hours on Wednesday mornings.
-In the second quarter, we offer walk-in hours on Friday mornings.

 ## Team Members